spidasoftware/schema/doc/apis/projectAPI.md

 #### Parameters

 1. `project_json`: a required [project](../../resources/schema/spidamin/project/project.schema).
 An update is performed if the project.id is present, and create if not.
-1. `spidaFile`: an exchange.spida file
+1. `spidaFile`: an exchange.spida file (required if you want a linked db project)
-1. `clientFile`: client file in json format
+1. `clientFile`: client file in json format (required if you want a linked db project)

 #### Returns